AlexanderSlynek/personal-finance-tracker/README.md

 Personal Finance Tracker

-A console-based application written in Python for managing personal income and expenses.
+A simple command-line application written in Python for tracking personal income and expenses.

 ⸻

-Description
+About

-Personal Finance Tracker is a command-line application that allows users to record and organize their financial transactions.
+Personal Finance Tracker is a console application that helps users manage their personal finances.

-The program supports adding income and expenses, calculating the current balance, searching and sorting transactions, displaying statistics by category, and automatically saving data between program launches.
+The application allows users to add income and expenses, monitor their balance, organize transactions by category, search and sort records, and automatically save all data between launches.

-This project was created to practice Python programming, file handling, and working with data structures.
+This project was developed to improve Python programming skills and practice working with file handling, functions, lists, dictionaries, and exception handling.

 ⸻

 Features

-Function	Description
-Add Income	Record income transactions
+* Add income
-Add Expense	Record expense transactions
-Transaction History	View all saved transactions Balance Calculation	Calculate the current balance Total Income	Display the total amount of income
+* Add expenses
+* View transaction history
+* Calculate current balance
+* Display total income
-Total Expenses	Display the total amount of expenses Delete Transaction	Remove a selected transaction
+* Display total expenses
+* Delete individual transactions
-Clear History	Delete all saved transactions
+* Clear all transactions
-Search	Find transactions by keyword
+* Search transactions by keyword
-Sorting	Sort transactions by amount
+* Sort transactions by amount
+* Display income by category
-Expense Categories	View expenses grouped by category Income Categories	View income grouped by category
+* Display expenses by category
-Data Persistence	Automatically save transactions to a file
+* Automatically save data

 ⸻